Order of Saint Augustine: China

 Martin de Hereda penetrated into the interior of China in 1577, to study Chinese literature with the intention of bringing it into Europe.
 Portuguese Augustinians served in the colonial port of Macau from 1586 until 1712.

 In about 1681, the Filipino Augustinian Alvaro de Benevente arrived in China and established the first of the Augustinian houses in China at Kan-chou.
 Benevente was made bishop and became head of the newly created Vicariate of Kiang-si in 1699.
 The Augustinian missionaries had success in propagating Catholicism, but in 1708, during the Chinese Rites controversy they were forced to withdraw from China.

 In 1879 Spanish Augustinians from Manila (Elias Suarez and Agostino Villanueva) entered China to re-establish an Augustinian mission.
-In 1900 the order possessed the mission of Northern Hu-nan, China.
+In 1900 the order possessed the mission of Northern Hunan, China.
 The mission comprised about 3000 baptized Christians and 3500 catechumens in a population of 11 million.

 By 1947 the Augustinian mission counted 24,332 baptised Catholics as well as 3,250 preparing for baptism.
 They had established 20 major churches and 90 satellite churches.
 All foreign missionaries were expelled or imprisoned from 1953 by the Communist government.
 Chinese-born Augustinians were dispersed by government order and directed not to live the monastic life.
 Church officials were arrested, schools and other church institutions closed or confiscated by the State.
 Many priests, religious brothers and sisters, as well as leaders among the Christian laity were sent to labour camps.
-One of the last of the pre-Revolution Chinese Augustinians was the Dai.
-He died in 2003.

-Since the re-unification of the former colonies of Macau and Hong-Kong with the central Chinese government and further developments in government religious policy, Catholicism in China—including clergy, Catholic bishops, and a Cardinal—once again exists openly alongside the members of the Chinese Patriotic Catholic Association and their co-religionists in the continuing underground Church.
+Since the re-unification of the former colonies of Macau and Hong-Kong with the central Chinese government and further developments in government religious policy, Catholicism in China—including clergy, Catholic bishops, and a Cardinal—once again exists openly alongside the members of the Chinese Patriotic Catholic Association and their co-religionists in the continuing underground church.

 The Augustinian have recently re-established friendly relations with Chinese educational organisations through school-placement programmes as well as through the University of the Incarnate Word Chinese campus founded by the Sisters of Charity of the Incarnate Word.
 While there are Chinese Augustinian friars, there is not yet a priory in mainland China re-established.